mochoabuilds/-cognition-/README.md

 ## 1.2 CORNER STORE APPLICATIONS

 * Corner stores must evolve with shoppers' changing ideas of convenience.
 Our real-time computer vision machines merge all data silos - video streams, financial records, service notes - into a single platform.
 Next machines are trained on thoughfully collected data that enables them to better handle complex corner stores scenarios.
-Working alongside flesh-and-blood workers the machines allow humans to move beyond their exisiting roles, positions and expectations to a more vibrant dynamic.
+Working alongside flesh-and-blood workers the machines allow humans to move beyond existing roles, positions and expectations to a more vibrant dynamic.
 	* WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies and recommend yet more products
 	* AutonomousCheckoutApp >> Keep track of human-object interactions to build 'running tabs' for each shopper along with automatic payments options